 If you have added the custom event tracking for affiliate links on your blog then you can check the stats of that as well.

 Track Events Using On-Click Parameter

-This is the second method by which we can track the events in WordPress blog.
-In this method, we have to add the on click parameter to a custom link which we are tracking.
+This is the second method by which we can track the events in the WordPress blog.
+We have to add the on-click parameter to a custom link that we are tracking in this method.

 Here, you need to change the Category, Action, and Label like the above method.
 Your link would look like this